 You Are Important.
 Every living thing is totally unique, and to be valued, including you.
 You are the only person with your life and history.

 Appreciate the Self.
-In Shin Buddhism It is a mistake to think that to be a Buddhist you destroy the self. it may be easier to think about expanding the sense of self to see how we are related to all living things.
+In Shin Buddhism It is a mistake to think that our goal is to destroy or conquer the self. it may be more accurate to think in terms of expanding the sense of self to see how we are related to all living things.

 Our Sutras.
-Our sutras recount Buddha's extolling the path of Amida Buddha.
+Our sutras recount the Buddha's extolling the path of Amida Buddha.

 << link to come >> Why Amida Buddha?

 << ??
 Within Shin Buddhism Japan developed a number of branches.
 We derive from the Nishi Hongwanji branch.
 The tradition derives from some of the later sutras of the historical Buddha. >>

 College professors might call us the American flowering of a Japanese non-monastic sect of reformed Pure Land Buddhism in the Mahayana tradition.
 We just call our temple home.